Member Frequently Asked Questions

-- We have lowered the cost of a 90- to 100-day supply of Tier 1 and Tier 2 prescription drugs via mail order.
+- We have lowered the cost of a 100-day supply of Tier 1 and Tier 2 prescription drugs via mail order.

 There is currently no specific medical cure for COVID-19.
 However, we now have several FDA-approved medications for the management of early, moderate, and severe COVID infections, which require an infusion center or hospitalization.
 If you are not sick enough to be hospitalized, you can recover at home.
 If your symptoms are severe enough that you require hospitalization, your standard Clover Health inpatient coverage will apply.

 While older adults are more likely to develop severe COVID-19 infection, recent U.S. reports have also noted severe disease in otherwise young and healthy adults.
 Adults, and especially children, can carry the virus without symptoms and pass it on to others.
-We are learning some children can develop life-threatening complications from COVID-19 as well.
+Some children can develop serious illness and life-threatening complications from COVID-19 as well.

 Many Clover Health members also have a Worldwide Coverage Policy for urgent and emergency care while abroad.
 If a member is unable to return to the United States due to travel restrictions, and has an urgent medical need, including a need for prescription refills for chronic conditions, Clover Health will consider the costs of meeting that need, including the costs of the prescription medications, as urgent care under the policy, and will waive urgent care copays.